Glennpedley/NUSFinTechCourse-backend/README.md

 Basically,
 Group 5 HTML deals with the front end, the html side.

-Database1.js deal with the connection to the SQL database.
+Database1.js deals with the connection to the SQL and the connection to a selected database (chosen here is the database "b9_group5_jeremy")

 Getdata1.js deal more like an API to fetch the data using the "GET" function.